-This is the sourdough starter recipe that worked for me (I love making this bread or this bread with it!).
+This is the sourdough starter recipe that worked for me I love making this bread with my starter.
+(Or use it for any fave recipe, like this whole wheat bread or this wheat/rye raisin bread).
 My friend Joanna didn’t have to resort to using pineapple juice for her original sourdough starter, but then, she lives ten minutes closer to San Francisco.
 Could that be why hers was easier to come by?

 I had liked the idea of 100% whole wheat, but in that first week, while the starter is still maturing, one has to dispose of half the starter each time it gets fed.
 So I mainly used quality all-purpose flour for that, from the health food store.
 It saved me time and resources, as I didn’t have to fresh-grind my wheat berries into flour, for a mix that would (partly) be thrown out.